curblr/curblr-spec/README.md

 | :---- | :---- |
 | [Examples of simple regulations](examples/simple_examples.md) | Simple regulatory scenarios typically involving one or two basic restrictions  |
 | [Examples of complex regulations](examples/complex_examples.md) | Complex regulatory scenarios typically involving several restrictions  |
-| Large dataset of [Los Angeles' parking regulations, translated into CurbLR](/conversions/LA/LA_CurbLR.json) | Contains data from 35,000 parking signs, many with multiple complex regulations.
-[Raw data](https://geohub.lacity.org/datasets/71c26db1ad614faab1047cc8c3686ece_28) was accessed through LA's open data portal, matched to the SharedStreets Referencing System, cleaned into a [CurbLR-ready CSV](/conversions/LA/prepped_data.csv), and [converted](/js) into CurbLR's JSON format.
+| Sample of [downtown Portland's parking regulations](/conversions/Portland/portland_2020-02-18.curblr.json) | Contains data for about 3 miles of parking regulations, surveyed in November 2019.
+This can also be viewed at [demo.curblr.org](https://demo.curblr.org)

 # Data model